 If you have considerable home equity, you could also consolidate debt with a home-equity loan or home equity line of credit (HELOC).
 Both of these options let you use your home equity as collateral and often come with considerably lower rates than credit cards charge (some as low as 2.5 percent, depending on your creditworthiness and the equity in your home).

 Finally, don’t forget that you can pay off debt the old-fashioned way, either by funneling all the money you can toward your cards as fast as you can or by using the debt snowball or debt avalanche methods.

 The debt snowball asks you to pay as much as you can toward your smallest balances first while making minimum payments on the rest, whereas the debt avalanche method asks you to pay as much as you can toward your highest interest balances first while making minimum payments on the rest.
 Both strategies lead you toward paying off your debts one at a time until you only have one debt left and then none.

 If you’re struggling with debt, you’re certainly not alone.
 Fortunately, there are many options for you to consider, including balance transfer credit cards, debt consolidation loans and more.

 Make sure to spend some time researching all your options so you know which one works best for your needs.
-Paying a balance transfer fee and utilizing a balance transfer credit card is often the best choice, but you should run the numbers to find out.
+Paying a balance transfer fee to utilize one of the best balance transfer credit cards is often the best choice, but you should run the numbers to find out.